Vonage/vbc-developer/_tutorials/en/vonage-integration-platform/log-calls-salesforce/create-local-server.md

 description: In this step you learn how to create a local server using an ExpressJS application.
 ---

-# Create a local server using an ExpressJS application
+# Create a local server using an ExpressJS application.

 To use an ExpressJS application: